-Prior to decommissioning the impoundment system, the pond network discharged from Pond 4 through the South Embankment via one 24-inch diameter HDPE outflow pipe to the permitted NPDES outflow (Photo 10) which was installed with a concrete headwall and endwall.
-The NPDES outflow was made inactive prior to the 2017 Annual Inspection (Ref.
-[7]).
+Prior to decommissioning the impoundment system, the pond network discharged from Pond 4 through the South Embankment via one 24-inch diameter HDPE outflow pipe to the permitted NPDES outflow (Photo 7) which was installed with a concrete headwall and endwall.
+There is no water currently exiting the outfall.
+Additionally, there was no evidence of settlement, sinkholes, or cracking in the area of the embankment above the pipes extending through the South Embankment.